Mariunil/opcua-tpk4128/README.md

-These demos implements client-server and publisher-subscriber OPC UA communication using the OPC UA library [open62541](https://github.com/open62541/open62541.git).
+These demos implements client-server and publisher-subscriber the open-source OPC UA communication using the OPC UA library [open62541](https://github.com/open62541/open62541.git). <br /> <br />

+# Client-Server Demo

-## Installation guide
+## Installation
 The client-server demos can be run without any installation by linking to the amalgamated open62541.c/.h library files present in the repo.

 Navigate to /home/--username--/ or other preferable location and clone this repo: